mmiranda222/.statsuite/content/configurations/authentication/keycloak-configuration.md

 ### Installing Keycloak

 The actual installation of the Keycloak server is beyond the scope of this tutorial, but we will give here a few pointers.
-First up, there are some instructions [on the SIS-CC documentation page](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/monotenant-install-js-as-windows-services/#keycloak) describing how to install it as a Windows service.
+First up, there are some instructions [in here](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/monotenant-install-js-as-windows-services/#keycloak) describing how to install it as a Windows service.
 Also, the [official Keycloak documentation](https://www.keycloak.org/docs/12.0/server_installation/#_standalone-mode) is great, if a little intimidating (due to the sheer number of options).
 For reference, we are running it locally in standalone-mode, which is almost certainly what you need to do too.

-Finally, and this is important: use Keycloak 12.0.4!
-The .Stat JavaScript services are written to work with this version, not the latest.
+Finally, and this is important: use **Keycloak 12.0.4**!
+Since [May 19, 2021 Release .Stat Suite JS 8.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#may-19-2021), the .Stat Suite JavaScript services are written to work with this version.

 ```
 Use Keycloak 12.0.4